 Oil & Gas Photography

-Anna’s mechanical engineering degree and work as a navigator offshore on seismic survey vessels for Schlumberger have evolved into a talent for creative, insightful portrayal of industrial and commercial subjects.
+Anna’s mechanical engineering degree from Edinburgh University, and work as a navigator offshore on seismic survey vessels for Schlumberger, have evolved into a talent for creative, insightful portrayal of industrial and commercial subjects.

 She studied towards the MSc in Petroleum Engineering at Heriot Watt University in 2014 – passing the exams for eight subjects including drilling, geosciences, reservoir engineering, petroleum economics, reservoir modelling and production techniques.
 She found the subject fascinating and invaluable for enhancing her oil & gas photography as the offshore environment is often too noisy, frantic and cosmopolitan for effective dialogue.